yicheng-dev/yicheng-dev.github.io/index.md

 ## Bio

 I have obtained a B.Sc. degree and an M.Sc. degree from Nanjing University, both majoring in Computer Science and Technology.
 After graduation, I became a civil servant (police on network security) in Wuxi, later resigned and joined the industry.
 Since Jan 2024, I have been working in the AI Lab of NUSRI (Suzhou) and performs AI-related research and application development.
-My research interest includes AI for Education/End-user Software.
+My research interests include but are not limited to AI for Education and End-user Software.

 ## Work Experience